sebschlicht/backupnas/README.md

 # NAS Backup Script

 The NAS backup script (*NB*) can be used to automate the process of backing up files to a local or remote location.

+*NB* supports to backup files to:
+* another local directory
+* a Samba share that *NB* mounts automatically
-Using *rsync* under the hood, it supports backing up files to remote machines via SSH (authentication only via SSH key) and to NAS systems (Samba shares).
+* a remote machine via SSH (authentication only via SSH key)

 *NB* pushes user-defined locations to their declared destinations on a daily basis.
-These locations and their destinations are defined in a single mapping file.
+These locations and their destinations can be defined in a single mapping file.

 Newer files will never be overridden and no files will be removed at the backup location.
 However, this behavior can be changed.